nxrighthere/UnrealCLR/README.md

 The plugin is independent of the compilation routine of user assemblies.
 It's loading assemblies from `%Project%/Managed` folder and resolving dependencies at runtime after entering/leaving the play mode.
 The framework of the plugin with the engine API is automatically recognized and loaded as a dependency.

 ### Ecosystem compatibility
-The framework replicates the classes hierarchy of the engine with full interoperability support.
+The framework replicates the class hierarchy of the engine with full interoperability support.
 Any external C++ code, blueprints, and plugins are compatible and extensible with UnrealCLR by design through the engine API.
+The plugin integrated into the engine's building pipeline and ready for packaging out of the box.

 Acknowledgments
 --------